PostHog/posthog.com/contents/blog/null-handling-hogql.md

 ## Brainstorming potential solutions

-To solve the issue with nulls, Marius and Michael came up with a bunch of potential solutions, (none of which were inevitably chosen):
+To solve the issue with nulls, Marius and Michael came up with a few potential solutions, but each had its own pitfalls.

 1. **Returning a default value depending on type.** For example, returning `""` for strings, `0` for numbers, or `false` for booleans.
 This didn’t handle the expression `properties.bla is null` and required rewriting `is set` and `is not set` logic.
 Defaulting to `0` also might mess up aggregation when you expect null fields to be discarded.